The Universe is Here

 Daytime Solar: Solar telescopes are set up so you can safely look at and listen to our favorite star, the Sun.

-Star Parties: Starting at dusk, the Observatory's three main telescopes are open for your viewing.
-Docents set up additional telescopes in front of the building, while presentations on astronomical topics are given in the classroom throughout the course of the evening.
+Star Parties: Presentations on astronomical topics are given in the classroom throughout the course of the evening.
+Starting at dusk, the Observatory's three main telescopes are open for your viewing.
+Docents set up additional telescopes in front of the building.
 Friendly and knowledgeable docents are available to answer your questions.

 - Map and Directions

-- When to arrive: We keep the observatory open as long as there are visitors, but you must arrive before 10 PM in Summer, 9 PM in Winter, to insure that we remain open for you.
+- When to arrive: We keep the observatory open as long as there are visitors, but you must arrive before 10 PM in Summer, 9 PM in Winter, to ensure that we remain open for you.
+Summer Star Parties begin with tours and presentations until it's dark enough for observing.

 - Bring warm clothing, even in summer—observing is done outdoors.